hamzaxmajeed/django_pledge/README.md

 - Adding a login authentication functionality for each user that makes a pledge.

-- Making the application mobile first.
+- Making the application responsive and mobile friendly.

 - Creating a dynamic header title that changes based on what page we're on rather than hard coding it.

-- Creating a better UI by styling.
+- Creating a better UI.

 - Cleaning HTML templates by writing code that allows better readability.

-- Do further unit testing in tests.py, including some edge cases and more variations of pledges.
+- Do further unit testing in tests.py, including some edge cases and more variations for each pledge.

 ## Setup